-It was in 3rd place when I was anticipating the series but it eventually tied with 1st place, considering how my fond of Eddie and Esther’s pairing up grew over the years.
+It was in the third place when I was anticipating the series but it eventually tied with the first place, considering how my fond of Eddie and Esther’s pairing up grew over the years.
 And this story was a tad disappointing though it combined the mystery element with all the fairy stories.
 Really funny and cute at first.
 Yet there was this repetitive formula like the previous story.
 I don’t know.
 Though it was still six episodes YET there was something lacking.
-It was like there wasn’t enough energy into it though I love how Eddie and Esther were in here.
-I also like the various guest stars appearing.
+It was like there wasn’t enough energy into it though I loved how Eddie and Esther were in here.
+I also liked the various guest stars appearing.